MinecraftServerControl/mscs/README.md

 We've made an attempt to utilize only features that are normally installed in most Linux and UNIX environments in this script.
 However, there may be a few requirements that this script has that may not already be in place:
 * Java JRE                   - The Minecraft server software requires this.
                                **As of Minecraft 1.12, Java 8 is required.**
 * Perl                       - Most, if not all, Unix and Linux like systems have this preinstalled.
 * libjson-perl               - Allows the script to read JSON formatted data.
 * libwww-perl                - Allows the script to download data to verify downloads.
+* liblwp-protocol-https-perl - Allows the script to download data over HTTPS.
 * Python                     - Required by the Minecraft Overviewer mapping software.
 * GNU Make                   - Allows you to use the Makefile to simplify installation.
 * GNU Wget                   - Allows the script to download software updates via the internet.
 * rdiff-backup               - Allows the script to efficiently run backups.
 * rsync                      - Allows the script to efficiently make copies of files.
 * Socat                      - Allows the script to communicate with the Minecraft server.
 * Iptables                   - Although not explicitly required, a good firewall should be installed.

 If you are running Debian or Ubuntu, you can make sure that these are installed by running:

-    sudo apt-get install default-jre perl libjson-perl libwww-perl python make wget rdiff-backup rsync socat iptables
+    sudo apt-get install default-jre perl libjson-perl libwww-perl liblwp-protocol-https-perl python make wget rdiff-backup rsync socat iptables

 ### Configuring the firewall / NAT
 If you have a firewall installed on your computer, or a router using NAT